 This is the music of the forest, the sounds I live for, for which I make my way into the woods every fall.

-My love for the forest and for foraging is no secret, but what I haven’t written about before is my love of rustic cabin retreats.
+My love for the forest and for foraging is no secret, but what I haven’t written about before is my love of rustic cabin retreats - and of course, the campfire recipes and cast iron skillet recipes that come with them!

 For me, half the reason for living in Canada is the ease of stepping out into the forest and bridging that gap between the wild and the urbane.
 I love how much space there is to roam here, to discover, to feel like a true pioneer of the true North, strong and free.

 But as you can imagine, what I love most about it all is the chance to cook some hearty cabin food!

 During my last outing to a cabin in December, I came up with this dish: Pan seared duck breast with berry apple compote.
 It’s a gorgeous pairing of wild, gamey duck, cooked the old-fashioned way, and some sweet homemade Cosmic Crisp Apple compote.